PCloud: Business model

 pCloud provides 10 GB of free storage to users, with options for additional storage through paid plans.
 It offers both subscription and lifetime payment models.
 As of April 2025, the Premium plan was available for a one-time payment of $199 for lifetime access or $50 per year.
 The Premium Plus plan (2TB) cost $399 for a lifetime subscription or $100 annually.
 Additional options include business accounts.

 Security

 pCloud holds ISO 9001:2008 certification for Quality Management Systems and ISO 27001:2013 certification for Information Security Management Systems.
 It is certified for GDPR compliance and holds SSAE 18 SOC 2 Type II and SSAE 16 SOC 2 Type II compliance certifications. pCloud uses user authentication and two-step verification for account security.

-pCloud offers an optional encryption service, providing zero-knowledge client-side encryption.
-Files placed in the Crypto folder are encrypted before leaving the user's device and remain inaccessible even to pCloud.
-This feature is offered as a paid add-on.
+Zero-knowledge encryption, where files placed in a Crypto folder remain inaccessible even to pCloud, is an optional paid add-on.

+Weaknesses

+In October 2024, researchers from ETH Zürich reported multiple attacks on the optional encryption, breaking the confidentiality of files, injecting new files, and tampering with file names and file locations. pCloud did not respond to the coordinated disclosure of the researchers (as of October 2024), despite being contacted in April 2024.